setWFState Step

 Let’s build and execute the “setWFStateDef” example.

-- Drag a “setWFState” step from the toolbox
+• Drag a “setWFState” step to the canvas.

-- Connect the dots between the start and “setWFState” step
+• Connect the dots between the “Start” and “setWFState” steps, as shown above.

-- Click the "setWFState" step to configure its "Required" properties.
-Provide a name to the step.
-Describe process instance state.
+• Click the "setWFState" step to configure its "Required" properties.
+Provide a name for the step and describe the process instance state.
 Click the Save button.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-- Click the "routeForm" step to configure its "Required" properties.
-Provide a name to the step.
-Provide the task name.
+• Click the "routeForm" step to configure its "Required" properties.
+Provide a name for the step and the task.
 Select the Form Definition from the drop-down list.
-Provide the variable/global reference to hold the form instance ID.
+Provide a variable or global reference to store the form instance ID.
 Click the Save button.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-- Click the "routeForm" step to configure its "Optional" properties.
-Click the button to configure the users to route the Form.
-A popup window is displayed for configuration.
-Search and select the user and click the Save button.
-In this example, the “variable.initiatorID” system variable is used to route the Form to the user who has initiated the new process instance.
+• Click the "routeForm" step to configure its "Optional" properties.
+Click the button to specify the users who will route the Form.
+A pop-up window appears for configuration.
+Search for and select the user, then click the Save button.
+In this example, the “variable.initiatorID” system variable routes the Form to the user who initiated the new process instance.

-- The “Logging” setting configuration is necessary for documentation and also measure the workflow progress and the percent complete.
-This is acheived by configuring the step state and percent fields individually as shown in the images below.
+• The “Logging” configuration is necessary for documentation and for measuring workflow progress and percent complete.
+This is done by configuring the step state and percent fields individually, as shown in the images below.
 Configure the “Logging” using the following properties.

-- Save the process definition, create a process instance, and execute.
+• Save the process definition, create a new instance, and execute it.
 The instance should be updated with the latest executed state step value.
-In the following example, the setWFState step measures the user's feedback submitted through a process workflow.
-The process “State” identifies the process flow during runtime.
+In the following example, the setWFState step captures the user's feedback submitted through a process workflow.
+The process “State” indicates the process flow during runtime.

-- The workflow below shows the process iterating for the user's feedback rating < 8.
+• The workflow below shows the process that iterates for the user's feedback rating < 8.

 Definition Sample: